DeveloppeurPascal/Delphi-samples/README.md

 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+A lot of code repositories show other Delphi project samples.
+Some of them are listed on [this page](OtherDelphiSampleRepositories.md).
+Be free to update it [with a PULL REQUEST](CONTRIBUTING.md) or by [filling an issue](https://github.com/DeveloppeurPascal/Delphi-samples/issues).

 ## Install

 To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/Delphi-samples).